 And another problem is that the profit you make from the last sales has to be added to your working capital for you to be able to purchase new gas.
 Is that going to help one grow business?
 We are not making enough profit.

 “Last week, I went to refill gas at the depot, at the rate of N395 per kg whereas, early this year, they did sell it to us at the rate of N210 per kg.
 Just imagine the difference between January and now.
 The profit is too low, though I currently sell at N550.
 Last Saturday, it was sold to me at the rate of N430 per kg.
-That is why I sell at N550.
-I have to remove carriage and transport cost, you know.
+That is why I sell it at N550.
+I have to remove carriage and transport costs, you know.

 Yinka Elegbede, another retail dealer at Oniwaya, Agege, said his customers have shrunk in number, and those that still come have reduced the quantity of gas they usually come to get from him due to the frequent price increases.